 Call your doctor if your breast pain persists, interferes with your daily routine, or is in one specific area of your breast.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-The diagnosis is most often done with history of pain and physical exam.
+The diagnosis is most often done with history of pain.

 Your doctor may order further testing to look for any suspicious changes.
 These tests may include:

 Topical nonsteroidal anti-inflammatory drugs (NSAIDS) may reduce the pain associated with mastalgia.
-Danazol and other prescription medicines may be prescribed to help reduce cyclical mastalgia.
+Other medications may be prescribed to help reduce cyclical mastalgia.

-If you are taking hormones (eg, estrogen, progesterone), your doctor may make changes to your medicines to reduce pain.
+If you are taking hormones, such as estrogen or progesterone, your doctor may make changes to your medications to reduce pain.

 Your doctor may suggest some changes depending on the cause of your breast pain.
 These might include: